line/clova-cek-sdk-elixir/README.md

 # Clova

-A behaviour, plugs, and a parser for implementing a Clova Extension.
+A behaviour and related modules for implementing a Clova Extension.

 ## Summary